Partition of Bengal (1947): Statistics

 The 1951 census in India recorded 2.523 million refugees from East Bengal, 2.061 million of whom settled in West Bengal.
 The rest went to Assam, Tripura and other states.
-By 1973 their number reached over 6 million.
+By 1973, their number reached over 6 million.
 The following table shows the major waves of refugee influx and the incident that caused it.

-The 1951 census in Pakistan recorded 671,000 refugees in East Bengal, the majority of which came from West Bengal.
+The 1951 census in Pakistan recorded 671,000 refugees in East Bengal, the majority of whom came from West Bengal.
 The rest were from Bihar.
-By 1961 the numbers reached 850,000.
-Crude estimates suggest that about 1.5 million Muslims migrated from West Bengal and Bihar to East Bengal in two decades after partition.
+By 1961, the numbers reached 850,000.
+Crude estimates suggest that about 1.5 million Muslims migrated from West Bengal and Bihar to East Bengal in the two decades after partition.

 Government response

 In Punjab, the Indian government anticipated a population transfer and was ready to take proactive measures.
 Land plots that were evacuated by Muslims were allotted to incoming Hindu and Sikh refugees.
 The government allocated substantial resources for the rehabilitation of refugees in Punjab.
 In contrast, there was no such planning in the eastern part of the country.
 Neither the central nor the West Bengal state governments anticipated any large-scale population exchange, and no co-ordinated policy was in place to rehabilitate millions of homeless people.
 The newly independent country had few resources, and the central government was exhausted in resettling 7 million refugees in Punjab.
 Instead of providing rehabilitation, the Indian government tried to stop and even to reverse the refugee influx from East Bengal.
 India and Pakistan signed the Liaquat–Nehru Pact in 1950 to stop any further population exchange between West and East Bengal.
-Both countries agreed to take the refugees back and to return them their property which they evacuated in their respective countries.
-However, in practice, both countries failed to uphold it.
-Even after it became clear that refugees were determined not to be sent back, the governments of both countries failed to provide any significant assistance.
+Even after it became clear that refugees were determined not to be sent back, the central government failed to provide any significant assistance.
 The government policy of East Bengal refugee rehabilitation mostly consisted of sending them to empty areas, mostly outside of West Bengal.
-One of the most controversial scheme was the government's decision to settle the refugees by force in Dandakaranya, a barren plot of land in Central India.
+One of the most controversial schemes was the government's decision to settle the refugees by force in Dandakaranya, a barren plot of land in Central India.